Kotlin/dataframe/CONTRIBUTING.md

 * If you fix documentation:
     * If you plan extensive rewrites/additions to the docs, then please [contact the maintainers](#contacting-maintainers) to coordinate the work in advance.
+    * Also, we have a special simple [guide](https://github.com/Kotlin/dataframe/blob/master/docs/contributions.md) how to contribute in the documentation.

 ## PR workflow